|Nutrition Facts (per serving)|

 As the chilly winds of autumn begin to creep into the cold days of winter, enjoy the warm, inviting taste of a spice pear liqueur that you make yourself.
 The recipe is very easy and it has all the comforting flavors that make the season great.

 A homemade spiced pear liqueur is much like any other liquor infusion.
 The difference is that it is sweetened to transform it from a liquor into a liqueur.
 It uses a pear brandy and simple syrup base then adds fresh pear and winter spices.

 The resulting liqueur is pleasantly sweet and has a wonderful taste that is perfect for creating seasonal cocktails.
-Since it takes just a couple days to finish, it also makes a perfect homemade gift for the holidays.
+Since it takes just a couple of days to finish, it also makes a perfect homemade gift for the holidays.

 3 pods star anise